 It’s become a standard tourist destination for Westerners, though, especially Americans.
 Some of the sights are off-limits to individual tourists, so the usual thing is to take a bus tour, which a number of organizations offer.
-In the spring of 2014, Korail (Korean Railway) began offering a train version of the same thing, on the old rail line that used to link up to the Trans-Siberian Railway before the division of Korea.
+In 2014, Korail (Korean Railway) began offering a train version of the same thing.
+It uses the old rail line that used to link up to the Trans-Siberian Railway before the division of Korea.

 These tours are rigorously controlled.
 A standard itinerary is pretty much required that includes several propaganda stops: the Nuri Peace Park; the Dorasan train station, from which visitors can see the barbed wire of the DMZ; and several observation points overlooking the DMZ.
 They visit one of the famous tunnels presumably built by the North Koreans to infiltrate South Korea.
-The highlight is visiting Panmunjom, where a building bridges the border, where the armistice was signed in 1953 that created the DMZ, and where North Korean soldiers and South Korean soldiers both stand guard.
+The highlight is visiting Panmunjom, where a building bridges the border.
+There, the two sides signed the armistice in 1953 that created the DMZ.
+Both North Korean and South Korean soldiers stand guard.

 When I talked to my blogger friend, Nancie, from Budget Travelers Sandbox, about taking the tour together, we decided to take the train tour, since we liked the idea of traveling by train better than bus.
 However, on the day we could both go, the train was booked up.

-It turned out that Korail also opened up another new DMZ route in the summer of 2014, going to a spot on the DMZ that’s further northeast, so we signed up for that one.
+It turned out that Korail also opened up another new DMZ route in 2014.
+It goes to a spot on the DMZ that’s further northeast, so we signed up for that one.
 Paying 25,000 won (about €25) round-trip, we boarded a prettily-painted small train: only three cars, done up with flowers and cartoon figures holding hands.
 The theme is peace between the North and South, a constant reminder of how far the two sides are from actual peace.

 The trip up took more than two hours, since we were visiting Baengmagoji, further away from Seoul than the standard tour goes.
 Attendants kept the passengers entertained by pointing out things along the way and taking pictures of us to project on screens in each car.
 A bar served drinks and snacks and handed out free DMZ postcards.
 Although the voice over the loudspeakers spoke only Korean, the general air of laughter and light-heartedness that greeted many of the announcements seemed a bit out of place, given the serious nature of the DMZ and its history.